 - Non-engagement: Distant from emotion or unwanted thoughts that came your way.

 Mindfulness increases our ability to observe the sensations in our body, and become aware of our thoughts and feelings in a way that we are not attached to them.
-Being mindful, provides us with an avenue to access the wisdom in each of the centres of intelligence.
+Being mindful, provides us with an avenue to access the wisdom in each of the Centers of intelligence.
 It starts with embracing practices that enable an individual to be in touch with each centre's particular way of being in the world.

 Creating a state of mindful presence doesn't mean that we ignore our gut, feelings and thoughts, but rather that we became aware of them, not getting caught up in them and not allowing ourselves to be controlled by them.